andcoa/AutomationSquareX/README.md

 - **Gmail**: Source of suspicious emails and phishing attempts.
 - **SOC Automation Scripts**: Custom and open-source scripts to simulate alert ingestion.
 - **Wazuh**: Open-source SIEM for endpoint detection, file integrity monitoring, and log analysis.
+- **Digital Ocean**: Cloud provider used to deploy Wazuh and TheHive on.

 ## Steps